OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `if` ( *condition* ) *codeblock* ([`else` [*codeblock* | *if statement* | *if let statement*]])?

 > If statements, with the expected behavior.
+If *condition* is true then the main *codeblock* is executed, otherwise, the `else` statement is executed if present.
 You can string together as many else ifs as you want.

 `let` *name* = *expression* ;